bigearth/blockchain.bigearth.io/README.md

 * Available under the [MIT Open Source License](LICENSE.md)
 * Check out the [wiki](https://github.com/cgcardona/blockchain.bigearth.io/wiki) for the latest docs.
 * Latest version can be found in [config/initializers/version.rb](config/initializers/version.rb) and follows [Semantic Versioning](http://semver.org/).
+* Like what you see and want to leave a donation?
+Thanks!
+Please send any donations to **1NqrPY6xRddBmvrWVGz9ZE49ahKbYYhAUp**